Cambridge, Ontario: Attractions

 The Federal and Ontario governments and the City of Cambridge came together and built the Dunfield Theatre in 2013 in an effort to promote Canadian talent and the performing arts.
 The 59,000-square-foot arts complex boasts 500 seats and over $20 million was contributed/donated.
 Michael Chan Minister of Tourism, Culture, and Sport said of the theatre's construction:"Arts and culture help to stimulate the economy, draw visitors to our province and enhance our quality of life...The new Dunfield Theatre Cambridge will enrich the cultural fabric of this community and provide exciting opportunities for people to engage in the arts.
 The Ontario government is pleased to support such a worthy project."
 In 2018, the theatre's name was changed to the Hamilton Family Theatre.

 In June 2008, the new Cambridge City Hall facility opened as the first city hall in Canada to achieve the ranking of gold in the LEED from the Canada Green Building Council.
 The $30 million project was completed on time and on budget and financed through a settlement of a loan with the city's hydro utility.
 A conservative estimate comparing a standard 85000 sqft building to the new City Hall LEED-standard building results in a $160,000 savings on energy per year or some $1.6 million over 10 years.
 The open concept of the facility allows for greater airflow, reducing cooling costs and increasing the penetration of natural light to offset other light sources.
 A four-story "living wall" of tropical plants is located in the atrium and cleanses the air of pollutants such as formaldehyde, volatile organic compounds, dust, and spores.
 Behind the living wall is a running water supply that provides humidity during the winter months and a soothing sound for employees and visitors to enjoy all year round.

 The historic city hall in Cambridge was built in 1858 by local architect H.B.
 Sinclair for $3,650, replacing the original structure built in 1838.
 Built of granite and white limestone, locally found blue granite was used as a decorative feature.
 The Historic City Hall served as the community's town hall and marketplace.
 Today, the Historic City Hall and the New City Hall are connected by a hallway constructed shortly after the New City Hall was built.

 In the tradition of environmental stewardship, Cambridge preserves over 365 ha of parkland which make up more than 80 parks in the city, as well as over 140 km of on-road cycling lanes.

+The McDougall Cottage in downtown Galt is a historic granite and limestone cottage built in 1858.
+It is currently a museum.